-Teamwork and Leadership Skills

-- Assessing the successor's collaboration with other employees - Verifying their abilities to lead, motivate, and develop a team - Analyzing their conflict resolution skills and accountability
+Teamwork and Leader- Assessing the successor's collaboration with other em- ship Skills ployees Verifying their abilities to lead, motivate, and develop a team • Analyzing their conflict resolution skills and accountability

 Source: Adapted from Gatrell, J. (2003).
 Family Enterprise - Identifying and Developing Successors